 This post is directed at any business, although airlines generally have the IT staff and infrastructure to easily implement what I’m suggesting quickly and easily at virtually zero financial cost, yet it’ll add immediate value to an airline brand.

-The first URL shortening service, TinyURL.com, was built by Kevin Gilbertson in January 2002 so that he would could truncate URL’s in a unicycle text Usenet newsgroup.
-The site claims to host 400 million links and receives over 2 billion hits a month.
+The first URL shortening service, TinyURL.com , was built by Kevin Gilbertson in January 2002 so that he would could truncate URL’s in a unicycle text Usenet newsgroup.
+The site now claims to host 400 million links and receives over 2 billion hits a month.

 Since the site was launced in 2002, however, there has been a steady flood of new entrants to the truncation market with each new service providing a variation on the shortening theme.
 The simplicity of the code to accomplish the task, the abundance of open source code, the simple implementation and the inexpensive commercial solutions means that we’re likely going to see a lot more sites in the future.

 Gilbertson worked alone on his project and his entrepreneurial spirit didn’t inspire further development beyond the initial implementation.
 When I heard Zdnet’s interview with Gilbertson I couldn’t believe his lack of enthusiasm to further develop his product.
-The tinyurl site has been reworked a little since 2002 but it still doesn’t often the type of functionality offered by its competitors.
-The domain itself – http://tinyurl.com – albeit descriptive, isn’t very short itself weighing in at 18 characters.
+The tinyurl site has been reworked a little since 2002 but it still doesn’t offer the type of functionality offered by its competitors.
+The domain itself – http://tinyurl.com – albeit descriptive, isn’t very short itself, weighing in at 18 characters.
 Most entrants to the market are now looking at name that is both meaningful (in some remote way) and short – meaning that minimum space is used during distribution.
-The most notable and arguably the more popular services include http://bit.ly and http://tr.im.
-I personally love the name tr.im – it’s short and as descriptive as any word can be given the constraints of top level domain extensions.
+The most notable and arguably the more popular services include http://bit.ly and http://tr.im .

 The biggest benefit from a marketing perspective of using a short URL service is the ability to retrieve statistical data on all traffic that passes through the URL.
 Most premium services will allow you to view how many times a link was clicked, where it came from, and peak times of use.
 Anybody involved with online marketing can easily track the success or failure of a link and associated marketing campaign.